Program description

 ReMatch+ is the culmination of the yearlong ReMatch program.
 Once mentor-mentee pairings are formalized in January, students may apply to take part in the ReMatch+ Summer Program.

-For first and second year mentees, the program provides an opportunity to carry out a paid graduate- or postdoctoral-mentored research project over the summer.
+For first and second year mentees, the program provides an opportunity to carry out a paid graduate-mentored research project over the summer.

-For graduate and postdoctoral mentor participants, the program offers an opportunity to mentor an undergraduate student through a summer research internship.
+For doctoral-level graduate student participants, the program offers an opportunity to mentor an undergraduate student through a summer research internship.

 Participants in the ReMatch+ and OURSIP programs come together through the Summer Research Colloquium workshops and social events.
 SRC workshops focus on best practices in mentorship, communicating research (e.g., writing a research report, presenting research to a general audience), and contributing to a diverse research community.
 In addition, SRC hosts faculty lectures to expose students to Princeton faculty members, their research, individual paths through academia and experiences with mentorship.
 At the end of the summer, SRC undergraduates present their summer research to peers, FSI scholars and affiliated faculty at a mini-academic conference.